Fairy and Elf Door Hunt – Jubilee Park, Woodhall Spa

 I wasn’t sure if Lillie would want to dress up for the day so I was pleasantly surprised when she appeared at my bedroom door adorned with her Fairy Wings – she’s still my little girl!
 At home the weather was threatening wind and rain so we dressed accordingly, imagine our surprise when we stepped out of the car at Jubilee Park to glorious warm sunshine and families swimming in the outdoor pool.
 Apparently it is heated so they weren’t totally crazy.

 Jubilee Park was already very busy with Fairies, Elves and their families all waiting to start the hunt.
+All the pretty costumes with Jubilee Park serving as the perfect backdrops for photo shooting for kids.
 When booking we had to choose a time slot so that the hunt wasn’t over-run with fairies.
-At 1pm we checked in where the girls received their special booklet, a pen and were invited to take a seat on the mats ready for songs and story time to begin.
+At 1 pm we checked in where the girls received their special booklet, a pen and were invited to take a seat on the mats ready for songs and story time to begin.

 Let the hunt begin